 I have been to Leavenworth at least two dozen times over the years and have gone in every season (including the very festive wintertime in Leavenworth), and it’s honestly hard to pick the best time to go.
 I love being in the outdoor beer garden at Icicle Brewing in the summer, but I also love the Oktoberfest festival in the fall.

-Each season offers its own unique activities and events.
+Each season offers its own unique activities and events, and there are always plenty of fun things to do in Leavenworth.
 However, spring in Washington is perfect because it’s before the summer tourists come.

 Every year, Leavenworth hosts Maifest, a traditional German festival that celebrates the arrival of spring.
 You can expect music performances, folk dancing, carnival rides, craft vendors, and traditional German bratwurst and beer.
 The festival is a fun and unique way to experience German culture while enjoying the great outdoors during spring in Washington state.